Cwarcup/notes/root/Algorithms-Masterclass/Algo-Data-Structures-bootcamp/exercises/chunk/chunk.md

 chunk([1, 2, 3, 4, 5], 10) --> [[ 1, 2, 3, 4, 5]]
 ```

-> For the first example, you have an array, and a chunk with a size of 2.
+For the first example, you have an array, and a chunk with a size of 2.
 Therefore, the array should be broken up into CHUNKS of 2 elements.

-## Option 1:
+## Solution 1:

-1. Create empty array to hold chunks called 'chunked'
+1. Create empty array to hold chunks called 'chunked'.
 2. For each element in the array...
-   1. retrieve the last element in the chunked array
+   1. retrieve the last element in the chunked array.
-   2. **IF** last element does not exists, or if its length is equal to the chunk size
+   2. **IF** last element does not exists, or if its length is equal to the chunk size.
-      - push a new chunk into the chunked array
+      - push a new chunk into the chunked array.
-   3. **Else** add the current element to the last element in the chunked array
+   3. **Else** add the current element to the last element in the chunked array.

 ```js